angelf/escargot/README.markdown

     rake elasticsearch:distributed_index

-Setting up a resque work queue also allows you to use the *:update => :distributed* option
+Setting up a resque work queue also allows you to use the *:update => :enqueue* option

     class Post < ActiveRecord::Base
-      elastic_index :update => :distributed
+      elastic_index :update => :enqueue
     end

 With this setting when a document is updated or deleted the task of updating the index is